For those who appreciate the arts, there may never be a better time to learn how to take a fight to Capitol Hill.

 “This conference had all of the top executive and administrative staff for the nation’s most well-known nonprofit and grass-roots organizations, which gave the students countless networking and learning opportunities.”

-On Monday the group attended advocacy training sessions, culminating with the Nancy Hanks Lecture on Arts & Public Policy at the Kennedy Center that evening.
+On Monday the group attended advocacy training sessions, culminating with the Nancy Hanks Lecture on Arts and Public Policy at the Kennedy Center that evening.

 LeHota, a first-year dance and art history major from Asheville, N.C., says the seminars were eye-opening.
 Several of the speakers represented NEA-funded programs that were familiar to her.